After childbearing, most patients who need a tummy tuck will also benefit from liposuction of the surrounding area.

 A smoothing of the contour of the body area with tightening of the overlying skin.

-The LiteShape™ procedure is done in the office under a local tumescent anesthetic.
-Oral sedatives, if needed can also be prescribed.
-Tiny incisions are made and dilute numbing medicine is placed with a pump.
+The LiteShape™ procedure is done in-office under a local tumescent anesthetic.
+Oral sedatives, if needed, can also be prescribed.
+Tiny incisions are made, and a diluted numbing medicine is placed with a pump.
 The laser is then inserted through a hollow tube and worked around the fat to melt and disrupt it.
-We then remove the resultant liquid with a handheld syringe liposculpture canula.
+We then remove the resultant liquid with a handheld syringe, called a liposculpture cannula.
 The last step is to replace the laser fiber, this time on another customized blended wavelength that will tighten the overlying skin.
 The tiny incisions are glued back together and a band-aid dressing is placed.

 BLOG: Laser Liposuction